av1ctor/medpx/README.md

 ![logo](https://github.com/av1ctor/medpx/assets/35101441/8ef21ee1-563e-4c17-8d5c-26009b20812d)

 ## Introduction
-Medpx stores your medical prescriptions in eletronic form, on the blockchain, using cryptography to ensure nobody can access them – unless you allow it.
+Medpx stores your medical prescriptions in electronic form, on the blockchain, using cryptography to ensure nobody can access them – unless you allow it.

 - Encrypted – leveraging the VetKeys technology, present only on the Internet Computer, nobody can access your prescriptions, not even the host provider
 - Shareable – You can share your prescriptions with other users, for example a Hospital, Drug store or another doctor, or create groups, allowing any users that are members of the group to access your data